ohdsi-studies/RCRI/README.md

 Instructions To Install and Run Package From Github
 ===================

-- Make sure you have PatientLevelPrediction installed:
+- Make sure you have PatientLevelPrediction installed (this requires having Java installed and the OHDSI FeatureExtraction R package installed):

 ```r
   # get the latest PatientLevelPrediction